midhunkalarikkal/React-f-d/Notes/Definitions.md

 ## Link
 ----------
-The Link component is used to create navigational links that change the URL without reloading the page.
+The link component is given by the react-router-dom The Link component is used to create navigational links that change the URL without reloading the page.
+It will only reload the exact component
+This is why the react application is single page application When we use anchor tag to navigate it will reload the full page

 ```js
 import { Link } from 'react-router-dom';